 You want to look for roads that were blasted out of cliffsides.
 You can tell by the large cliff walls on either side of the road.
 Parts of those natural walls crumble apart over time, and geodes literally just fall out of them.
-That’s because Indiana used to be covered by a shallow sea millions of years ago, and the entirety of the state is basically a dried up sea bed.

 From my own personal experience, this is also a good way to find small chips of gemstones and other cool rocks.
 As the walls erode, those precious chips end up all over the side of the road, and they can be just as fun to find as geodes are.
 They may not be worth anything, but they do look nice in a collection.

 When you do this, keep in mind that most of these natural walls are located on highways.
 Most of the walls have several yards of space between them and the road, but you still need to be careful.
 Make sure your car is out of the way of traffic, and stay attentive to ensure that you don’t have to get scraped off a cliff wall because of a crazy driver.